 We continue to collaborate with Palauan lawyers to ensure that State Rangers are properly trained on filling out citation formats and coordinating with the PAN and Ministry of Justice officers to help increase prosecution rates.

-Palauan MPAs have received a standardized ranger manual and training plan to effectively protect their marine ecosystems.
+Palauan MPAs have access to the ranger academy for new rangers to effectively protect their marine ecosystems.

 rangers in the Northern Reefs are fully equipped with surveillance and enforcement equipment, allowing them to better stop illegal fishing activity.